Interested in living off-campus instead? Search our housing board for living opportunities near the main Denver campus.

 Denver Seminary’s main campus is in a prime location in the Denver Metro area.
-Situated next to the historic South Platte River, from campus you can walk directly onto a network of trails for your morning bike ride or sit and enjoy the spectacular views of the surrounding Rocky Mountains.
-The many nearby shopping, dining, and entertainment options also serve to make campus a convenient, central location to call home.
+Situated next to the historic South Platte River, from campus you can walk directly onto a network of trails or from campus, enjoy the spectacular views of the Rocky Mountains.
+Nearby shopping, dining, and entertainment options also serve to make campus a convenient, central location to call home.

 On-Campus Student Housing